Siltaar/doc_crawler.py/README.md

-`doc_crawler.py` can explore a website recursively from a given URL and retrieve, in the descendant pages, the encountered document files (by default PDF, ODT, CSV, RTF, DOC and XLS) based on their extension.
+`doc_crawler.py` can explore a website recursively from a given URL and retrieve, in the descendant pages, the encountered document files (by default: PDF, ODT, CSV, RTF, DOC and XLS) based on their extension.

 It can directly download found documents, or output their URL to pipe them somewhere else.